RibbonDiff — User Guide

 2. Edit freely

 • Both panes are fully editable.
-The diff updates automatically as you type or paste.
+Diff highlighting appears once both panes have content and updates automatically as you type or paste.

 3. Use the ribbon to stay oriented